bluesky/bluesky/doc/source/tutorial.rst

     +-----------+------------+------------+------------+
     generator scan ['c5db9bb4'] (scan num: 1)

+The scan has completed successfully.

-If you read the demo above closely, you will see that the RunEngine didn't pause immediately: it finished the current step of the scan first.
+If you go back and read the output from when we hit Ctrl+C, you will notice that the RunEngine didn't pause immediately: it finished the current step of the scan first.
 Quoting an excerpt from the demo above:

 .. code-block:: none